radian-software/github-email-backlog/README.md

 theory).
 On the other hand, if there are five days of email in my inbox as a steady state, we can expect it will take new emails five days to make their way to the front of the queue.
-Combining these figures in a way that prefers overestimating to underestimating results in a guess of ten days.
+Combining these figures and accounting somewhat for the overestimate (maybe I will start processing email quickly soon) results in a guess of 7 1/2 days.
 (Notice that the heuristic is based on wild speculation and not actual data or any solid reasoning.)

 ## Implementation